Citizenship, Corporate Social Responsibility and Sustainable Development

 The new “Code of Conduct/Code of Ethics” states that “Bull will not directly or indirectly receive or give, promise or demand a bribe or other undue advantage with a view to granting, obtaining or keeping a contract or other advantage.
 The payment of any commission or other consideration to sales agents or introducers must be the object of a written agreement in compliance with internal procedures and signed by the authorized persons.
 The consideration provided must not exceed reasonable compensation for actual and necessary commercial services rendered”.

 In December 2013, the message from Philippe Vannier to all Group’s employees states: “The Code should be applied as we put in to practice our three core values: commitment, team spirit and agility.It is essential that each and every one of us pays close attention to the Code, makes sure it is distributed effectively and is convinced of its benefits.
 And it is essential that we all take great care to ensure that our behaviour within Bull and in our relationships with our business partners and Bull stakeholders adheres closely to the principles set out in this Code”.

 A specific briefing note covering export control was sent to the senior managers of the Group’s various entities in late 2012.
 It sets out the rules and procedures to be followed for Group products potentially subject to export controls or restrictions.

 Since 2008, the optional inclusion of a section devoted to CSR in Bull’s Registration Document has demonstrated our commitment.
 In 2011, Bull mandated Deloitte & Associates – one of its statutory auditors – to conduct an audit of a selection of the CSR indicators it reports.
-In 2012, the audit covered all disclosures made in compliance with Article R. 225-105-1 of the French Commercial Code.

 Learn more about Bull's CSR policy by reading the CSR chapter in the "Registration Document" >